-However, that doesn't mean that the iPhone does not have its fair share of glitches.
-In this article, we teach you what to do when your iPhone is not charging or won't turn on.
-So, if you sound like Mike below, read on!
+iPhone won’t charge?
+In this article, you learn some simple tips and tricks on what to do when your iPhone is not charging or won’t turn on.

 Help!
 My iPhone won’t charge!
 I tried everything!
 Why won’t my iPhone charge?
 And, funny enough, iPhone not charging but says that it is!
 Why is my iPhone not charging, and how do I fix this?